 author: Ruth Lehrer

 Born in the backseat of a moving car, Carmel Fishkill was unceremoniously pushed into a world that refuses to offer her security, stability, love.
-At age thirteen, she begins to fight back.
+At age thirteen-going-on-fifty, she begins to fight back.
 Carmel Fishkill becomes Fishkill Carmel, who deflects her tormenters with a strong left hook and conceals her secrets from teachers and social workers.
-But Fishkill’s fierce defenses falter when she meets eccentric optimist Duck-Duck Farina, and soon they, along with Duck-Duck’s mother, Molly, form a tentative family, even as Fishkill struggles to understand her place in it.
+But Fishkill’s fierce defenses falter once she meets eccentric optimist Duck-Duck Farina, and soon they, along with Duck-Duck’s mother, Molly, form a tentative family, even as Fishkill struggles to understand her place in it.
 This fragile new beginning is threatened by the reappearance of Fishkill’s unstable mother — and by unfathomable tragedy.
 Poet Ruth Lehrer’s young adult debut is a stunning, revelatory look at what defines and sustains “family.”
 And, just as it does for Fishkill, meeting Duck-Duck Farina and her mother will leave readers forever changed.

-Fishkill Carmel fends for herself, with her fists if need be — until a thwarted lunch theft introduces her to strange, sunny Duck-Duck and a chance for a new start.
+Fishkill Carmel fends for herself, with her fists if need be — until a thwarted lunch theft introduces her to strange, sunny Duck-Duck, and a chance for a new start.